What’s Going On…

 Paintings are available through Fountain Street Gallery of Boston’s via their link on 1stDibs.com.
 Fountain Street - 1stDibs

-Some paintings are available at The Gallery at Jimmy’s on Congress street in Portsmouth.
-A new group of work is expected to be showing in December.
+Some paintings are available at The Gallery at Jimmy’s at 135 Congress St. in Portsmouth.
+A new group of work is showing this winter.

-Exhibitions are posted on this web page, and are announced in quarterly newsletters, so please sign-up here:)
+Most work is available from my home studio.
+Studio visits are cheerfully arranged.
+Exhibitions are posted on this website, and are announced in quarterly newsletters, so please sign-up here:)

 NEW